 A Medical Cannabis-Specific Board or Commission

 In Maryland, a volunteer commission was appointed to oversee regulation.
 It operates in conjunction with a paid executive director.
 An unworkable, flawed law passed in 2013, and a workable one was signed into law in May 2014.
 Sales did not begin until late 2017, making it one of the slowest rollouts of a state medical marijuana program.
-It has been beset by controversy and litigation.
+It was initially beset by controversy and litigation.

 In Arkansas, the Medical Marijuana Commission was the lead agency for licensing cultivation facilities.
 Implementation has been mired in litigation and allegations of impropriety.